About the course:

 History is about people, their ambitions, actions and responses to events.
 It is relevant to our lives as it has shaped the world we live in today.
 It is useful because it develops a range of analytical and communication skills that compliment a wide range of other subject choices from English, MFL, and Social Sciences.
-Top universities, in all subject areas, like students who have undergone the academic training provided by A level history
+Top universities, in all subject areas, prefer students who have undergone the academic training provided by A Level History.

-Historical Themes and Interpretations paper will be done at the end of Year13.
-The Topic Based Essay will be completed in Year 13.
+Students will complete all three exams at the end of Year 13.
+The NEA (Non-Exam Assessment) will also be completed in Year 13.